geoffgiller/geoffcodes/src/pages/about.md

 ---
 title: About Me
-subtitle: A bit more about me!
+subtitle: A little bit more about me!
 img_path: ''
 menus:
   main: